towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/MinimalisticOpenGLDemo.markdown

 standard OpenGL compatible texture using [Screen](/docs/Screen)\('GetOpenGLTexture'\).
-This standard texture is applied to a sphere using standard OpenGL commands and finally the sphere is drawn as a rotating object in a simple animation loop. \-\-\> You'll see a rotating earth.
+This standard texture is applied to a sphere using standard OpenGL commands and finally the sphere is drawn as a rotating object in a simple animation loop. --\> You'll see a rotating earth.

 Stop the demo by pressing any key and it will finish.

-The optional parameter 'multiSample' allows to enable anti\-aliased drawing with 'multiSample' samples per pixel on hardware that supports this.
+The optional parameter 'multiSample' allows to enable anti-aliased drawing with 'multiSample' samples per pixel on hardware that supports this.

-The optional parameter 'imagingPipeline' allows \(if set to non\-zero value\) to enable the PTB image processing pipeline, just to test that as well.
+The optional parameter 'imagingPipeline' allows \(if set to non-zero value\) to enable the PTB image processing pipeline, just to test that as well.

-The optional parameter 'checkerBoardTexture' allows \(if set to non\-zero value\) to apply a checkerboard texture to the spinning sphere, instead of a "earth surface texture image".
+The optional parameter 'checkerBoardTexture' allows \(if set to non-zero value\) to apply a checkerboard texture to the spinning sphere, instead of a "earth surface texture image".
 This demonstrates algorithmic texture generation and the use of trilinear mipmap filtering to improve image